Availability for ceremonies – updated September 2020

 A bit about me!

 Choosing to train as a Humanist funeral celebrant was doubtless one of the best decisions I have ever made!
-It certainly wasn’t a decision made in haste because, looking back, my interest in becoming a celebrant began over 20 years ago when I undertook the planning of my mother’s funeral.
+It certainly wasn’t a decision made in haste because, looking back, my interest in becoming a celebrant began 30 years ago when I undertook the planning of my mother’s funeral.
 Over the years I became increasingly involved in various relatives’ funerals; with a clutch of elderly aunties I was kept quite busy!
 When my father died overseas I organised and conducted two ceremonies, one for his cremation in Spain and the other a memorial for our family at home.
 My experiences as a celebrant to date have been life changing, and the skills and qualities I have developed since that first ceremony for Mum have been invaluable in my work with bereaved families.
-I now work across Gloucestershire and in neighbouring counties to help families to create uplifting, dignified and meaningful ceremonies for their loved ones.
+I now work across Gloucestershire and in neighbouring counties to help families create uplifting, dignified and meaningful ceremonies for their relatives or friends.